My name is Sarah Fathallah (pronounced sārah fatḥ allāh), otherwise known as سارة فتح الله or ⵙⴰⵔⴰ ⴼⵜⵃⴰⵍⵍⴰⵃ

 Country Work Experience

-⬤ Countries where I’ve had professional engagements
+⬤ Countries where I’ve lived

-⬤ Countries I’ve visited
+⬤ Countries that I’ve visited